Leiden in Winter: A Quiet, Bookish City for Solo Travel in the Netherlands

 Bookshops & cafés in Leiden

-Everything sits close enough that you don’t need to decide much in advance.
-A bookshop, then coffee, then a short walk, then somewhere else warm.
-You’re never crossing the city for one thing, and you don’t lose the shape of the day if you change your mind halfway through.
+Everything is close enough that you don’t need to plan any of it.
+A bookshop, then coffee, then a short walk along the canal, then somewhere else when you feel like going inside again.
+You’re never crossing the city for one thing, and you don’t lose the shape of the day if you change direction halfway through.

 If you tend to travel this way, there are a few quiet towns you can reach easily by train that make the same kind of days possible.